irmen/cx16imageviewer/README.md

 ## Compiling

 The program is written in Prog8.
-Requires prog8 compiler 6.1 and 64tass assembler.
+Requires recent prog8 compiler and 64tass assembler to compile.
 Simply type ``p8compile imageviewer.p8 -target cx16`` or just ``make``.